 Cheapest Countries for Digital Nomads and Remote Workers

 We have fond memories of so many of these countries and wholeheartedly recommend them all to remote workers.
 I have also travelled to and lived in these countries as a solo female traveller and am confident in recommending them while observing basic safety measures.

 Romania is a fantastic choice for anyone looking for a cheap country in Europe that has a solid digital nomad community, plenty to get up to whatever your interests are, and fast WIFI.

 Romania is now one step closer to offering the most accessible remote worker visa yet with a lower earnings requirement than other visas and a two-year duration.
-While many choose to base themselves in the capital Bucharest, being based in Transylvania offers a lot more in terms of hiking and historic day trips.
+While many choose to base themselves in the capital Bucharest, being based in Transylvania offers a lot more in terms of hiking and historical day trips.

 The colourful city of Brasov, at the centre of Transylvania, is a favourite of remote workers and, while we based ourselves in Bucharest during our time remote working there, next time we’re certainly choosing Brasov as we fell in love.
 You can live a full life in Romania, including rent and bills for $1000 or less (in our case).

-Romania is also in an excellent location for seeing more of eastern Europe as it borders five other countries: Bulgaria, Hungary, Serbia, Moldova, and Ukraine
+Romania is also in an excellent location for seeing more of Eastern Europe as it borders five other countries: Bulgaria, Hungary, Serbia, Moldova, and Ukraine

 Read our Guide to Romania for everything remote workers need to know in terms of cost of living, best cities, visa options, and more.